iip-ecosphere/platform/platform/documentation/INSTALL.md

 This setup uses port `8883` for the AMQP broker, `9001` for the Platform Asset Administration Shell (AAS) and `9002` for the AAS registry.

-We discuss now a simple scenario on how the IIP-Ecosphere platform can be used through the command line interface:
+We discuss now a simple scenario on how the platform can be used through the command line interface:

-    IIP-Ecosphere, interactive platform command line
+    oktoflow, interactive platform command line
     AAS server: http://127.0.0.1:9001
     AAS registry: http://127.0.0.1:9002/registry
     Type "help" for help.